- ICC VATICAN PROSECUTION

 These two complaints are part of a larger effort to ensure accountability for torturers, including former U.S. officials.
 So on February 7, 2011, CCR publically released the "Preliminary Bush Torture Indictment."
 This document presents fundamental aspects of the case against George Bush for torture, and a preliminary legal analysis of his liability for torture and a response to some anticipated defenses.
 This document will be updated as developments warrant.
 The exhibit list contains references to more than 2,500 pages of supporting material.

-Watch Bush admit he authorized torture and say he would do it again in this televised interview on NBC:
+Watch George W. Bush admit that he authorized torture on NBC:

 On November 14, 2012 on behalf of four torture survivors, CCR and CCIJ filed a complaint against Canada with the United Nations Committee against Torture for the country’s failure to investigate and prosecute former President George W. Bush during his 2011 visit to British Columbia.
 This filing marked the first time a complaint concerning torture allegations against a high-level U.S. official has been filed with the U.N.
 Committee.